How Much Does Vehicle Patrol Security Cost?

 A mobile security patrol is an excellent solution for covering large areas like manufacturing facilities, car dealerships, or residential communities where a single stationary guard wouldn’t be enough.
 The patrols are typically conducted at random intervals, which keeps potential wrongdoers off-balance since they can’t predict when a guard will appear.
 Officers can check doors, gates, and windows, respond to disturbances, and provide detailed reports on their findings.
 It’s a smart, efficient way to establish a strong security presence across your entire property without the cost of stationing multiple guards at fixed posts.

-Mobile Patrols vs. Stationary Guards
+Mobile Patrols vs. Stationary Guards: What’s the Difference?

 When deciding on security for your business or property, one of the first choices you’ll face is whether to use mobile patrols or stationary guards.
 A mobile patrol service involves an officer visiting your property several times throughout the day or night.
 This option is more affordable because you are sharing the cost of the officer with other clients.
 The response time depends on the patrol schedule, but the random nature of the visits creates a powerful deterrent.